Massachusetts to Montreal: The Great Northeastern Road Trip

 Dinner rolled around on the last night, and we had a hard time deciding on a place for everyone, as sometimes happens on group trips.
 So my friends and I opted to return to a burger joint near our hotel, Notre Boeuf De Grace, we had eaten at on our first night, vowing to try out new things on the menu this time.

 We hadn’t seen any drag queens at Notre Boeuf De Grace on our first night, so we were surprised when they made their grand entrance and hosted our meal.
 They made dinner so much fun!
-The ladies figured out quickly we were not American and were kind enough to translate some of the show for us.
+The ladies figured out quickly we were not Canadian and were kind enough to translate some of the show for us.
 One would also stop by our table every ten minutes or so to say, “HI AMERICANS.”

 The restaurant made our night fantastic and but also sad to leave after just three days of exploring the city.
 Despite all the warnings about Canada the border gave us about our trip, Montreal was undoubtedly a delicious mix of French Canadian culture and style.